retorquere/pimsync/davcli/README.md

 > export DAVCLI_PASSWORD=XXX
 ```

 The examples below assume that these variables are properly set.
+If not username
+or password is required, you may omit the corresponding variable.

 # Discovery